 - What if I’m called to active duty?

 1. Can I receive college credit for my military training?
-Any military training you received that may qualify for college credit is evaluated by the FSU Office of Admissions.
+Any military training you received that may qualify for college credit is evaluated by the FSU Student Veterans Center.
 While credits earned for military-related training do not factor into the admissions process, the academic dean for the program you major in may accept some or all of that credit and apply it toward your degree requirements.
 Provide the Admissions office with your official military transcripts, which may be ordered through this website, along with a copy of your DD214 (military discharge document).

 2. How do I get a copy of my DD214?
 Request a copy through this website and note that the Member 4 copy, which shows the character of your discharge, is preferred for most educational purposes.
 After obtaining your DD214, be sure to keep this document in a safe place.
 Also note that it is not advisable to register for your DD214 through a county courthouse since doing so makes the process a public record, which could then lead to identity theft.

 3. What is the process for veterans applying for admission to FSU?
 The admission process is the same for veterans as it is for every other student and it’s best to review the admission requirements before applying.
 Admission applications for all types of FSU applicants (freshman, transfer, graduate, etc.) are here, and applications may be completed and submitted online.